qloutin22/Multinational-Retail-Data-Centralisation/README.md

 ![Alt text](Images/image-22.png)

  Perform a query to determine the staff numbers in each of the countries the company sells in.
-I used this updates strings and add new colums
+I used this updates strings and add new columns
 ![Alt text](Images/image-23.png)
 I used this code to left join my table
 ![Alt text](Images/image-24.png)